Metropolis (musical): Act I

 The city of Metropolis - around the year 2000.
 It is the invention of John Freeman who now runs it like a despot, a city that exists in a world of perpetual night, a world that has had its energy resources exhausted.
 Metropolis is a beautiful experiment but it too is doomed because the only source of energy to power the city is human energy, which is harnessed ruthlessly for the benefit of the Elitists who live above.
 The workers operate vast machines below the city and power the privileged lives of the upper class on the surface of the city.
 Workers are forbidden to read and to learn, and they never see daylight.
 Among the workers who toil below is Maria who holds onto the memory of the world with a sun, flowers, birds and trees.
 She risks her life by giving clandestine lessons to the children of the workers so that the memory will never die and in the hope that someday freedom may soon be possible.
-Accidental deaths are frequent and when Jade, worker 11811 George's girlfriend, is mutilated and dies in the cogs of the machinery, Maria believes that the time is ripe for the children to be shown the world above.
+Accidental deaths are frequent and when Jade—girlfriend of worker 11811, George—is mutilated and dies in the cogs of the machinery, Maria believes that the time is ripe for the children to be shown the world above.
 John Freeman's son, Steven, the heir apparent to Metropolis does not share his father's vision of total power: he has a conscience and his father, aware of this, attempts to keep Steven in ignorance of the appalling conditions in which the workers live and toil in the underworld.

 Maria and her band of children briefly escape from the underground and she and Steven meet fleetingly.
 He is haunted by her innocence and beauty and wonders whether these thoughts could possibly be love.
 He follows her into the depths of the underworld and so that he might experience for himself the conditions of life as a worker - and to be near Maria - he changes clothes with George and ends up at one of the machines while George, unrecognised, finds his way to the upper levels to be with the Elitists.
 Steven follows Maria and discovers that she is the spiritual leader of the workers.
 His journey, however, has not gone unnoticed by his father and Freeman's valet Jeremiah.
 A plan is devised to eliminate Maria and to subjugate the workers further.
 The scientist Warner has come close to perfecting a robot that is designed to replace the workers.
 His prototype robot is called Futura and only needs a face to be complete.
 Maria is kidnapped and her face is ingeniously copied and reconstructed onto the robot.
 Futura, obedient only to John Freeman's commands, is sent, as Maria, to the underworld to persuade the workers to work even harder and to allow the children to work the machines.